ramanathanlab/genslm/docs/INSTALL.md

 ```
 The last line simplifies the conda path in your prompt.

-Then run the following commands in the directory your would like to store the project source code:
+Then run the following commands in the directory you would like to install `genslm`:

+**Note**: The following build is the original setup of versions and modules needed to run `genslm`.
+This way will no longer work as the packages are updated, please refer to the `pyproject.toml` and `README.md` for the latest setup.
 ```
 module load conda/2022-07-19
 conda activate